Your step by step guide to creating a WordPress site!

 We choose Hestia and Orbit Fox for this tutorial because they give you a lot of options and is easy to customize.

-If you chose a different theme, you’ll have a lot of similar options but some might be different/missing.
+If you chose a different theme like Divi (which is the best, just premium), or another customization plugin like Elementor (also a winner when it comes to WordPress customization), you’ll have a lot of similar options but some might be different/missing.

 So, to start customizing your theme, head back over to your actual WordPress site by clicking your website name and the “Visit Site” link at the top of the dashboard.